 GALLERIES AT THE MUSEUM

 Each of the section display unique exhibits.
-All the figures, articles of demonstration have been made of fiberglass and are hence, long lasting.
 The objects are supported by corresponding sound and light shows, making it more realistic.

 - Democratic Heritage

 In the Democratic heritage section, Ashokan and Akbar's ideologies are presented in an interesting way via sculptures, paintings, etc. These were the base of formulation of our constitution.

 Constitution section has all the pages of India's Constitution on display.
 Constitution of India is the longest written constitution in all of the sovereign countries and has 448 articles.
 The contribution of Dr. B.R.
 Ambedkar was highly significant in formulation of the constitution.

 Parliament of India undoubtedly possess supreme power over all political parties of India and comprises of the President, Lok Sabha and Rajya Sabha.

 Main attraction of this gallery is a real like model of India's first Prime minister Nehru, delivering soul stirring 'Tryst with Destiny' speech at midnight of Independence.

 Freedom movement gallery houses the natural costumes of people from all parts of the country, pleasing patriotic songs in a variety of languages like Bengali, Bhojpuri, Telugu, Sanskrit, etc.